anupy/schemaspy/README.md

 I kept `postgresql-941212jre6.jar` and `schemaspy-6.0.0.jar` both jar files in repository, but if your database is different then instead of postgresql jar you need to find appropriate database jar file.

 I hope you people will like this.

+TODO :: Soon I'm planning to add Docker for the same.

+Please comment if anyone of you find issues handling in this, also same support is available at stack overflow too.